Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Measurement for additive predicates

-While this does not seem immediately tractable, we can prove a lemma that shows that one feature of measurement from Gottesman types carries over to general additive types: if a term in the intersection involves only $I$ and $Z$ in the measured qubit, then it becomes a term in the post-measurement type (possibly with a different sign).
+While this does not seem immediately tractable, we can prove a lemma that shows that one feature of measurement from Pauli predicates carries over to general additive predicates: if a term in the intersection involves only $I$ and $Z$ in the measured qubit, then it becomes a term in the post-measurement predicate (possibly with a different sign).

 \begin{lemma} Suppose $M = I \otimes N_0 + Z \otimes N_3$.
 Then \begin{itemize} \item $(\Pi^Z \otimes I^{(n-1)})M = (\Pi^Z \otimes (N_0 + N_3))(\Pi^Z \otimes I^{(n-1)})$, and \item $((I-\Pi^Z) \otimes I^{(n-1)})M = ((I-\Pi^Z) \otimes (N_0 - N_3)) ((I-\Pi^Z) \otimes I^{(n-1)})$. \end{itemize} \end{lemma} \begin{proof} Direct computation. \end{proof}